larrybotha/effective-python/item-43/README.md

     required methods will throw if an instance is initialised from that class:

     ```python
-    from abc import ABS, abstractmethod
+    from abc import ABC, abstractmethod

     class MyAbstractInterface(ABC):
         def some_method(self):